 When installing a suspended ceiling within wet areas i.e. kitchens, restrooms, etc, humidity can be an issue, therefore it’s essential to choose the correct suspended ceiling tile to prevent tiles from sagging or in extreme cases dropping through the suspended ceiling grid work.

-Fire rated suspended ceilings area used in certain areas i.e. escape corridors, individual rooms, underside of mezzanine floors, to comply with building regulation requirements.
+Fire-rated suspended ceilings are used in certain areas i.e. escape corridors, individual rooms, and underside of mezzanine floors, to comply with building regulation requirements.
 A fire-rated suspended ceiling has been tested to retain structural integrity for a set period (usually 30 or 60 minutes) and indicates how effectively the ceiling can hold back fire and prevent it from spreading from room to room.

-Incorporating insulation into a suspended ceiling can add a variety of benefits such as improving the thermal efficiency of the ceiling, improve sound attenuation and reduce heating bills.
+Incorporating insulation into a suspended ceiling can add a variety of benefits such as improving the thermal efficiency of the ceiling, improving sound attenuation and reducing heating bills.
 There are two main types of insulation available:

 Unwrapped Insulation Roll: This is standard loft roll insulation which is laid directly on top of the ceiling tiles and grid, available in various thickness i.e. 100mm,170mm and 200mm.